top of page

-Oxbridge Gateway proudly provides an all-encompassing UCAT Preparation Programme, expertly designed for both educational institutions and individual learners.
-Our industry-leading programme is carefully crafted by experienced Oxbridge academic specialists to boost performance of the highly challenging University Clinical Aptitude Test (UCAT).
+Oxbridge Gateway proudly provides an all-encompassing UCAT (University Clinical Aptitude Test) Preparation Course, expertly designed for both educational institutions and individual learners.
+Our industry-leading programme is carefully crafted by experienced Oxbridge academic specialists to boost performance of the highly challenging UCAT.

 The UCAT is a rigorous assessment that measures a wide range of abilities, from verbal reasoning to abstract thinking and situational judgment.
 Our comprehensive approach equips students, including those for whom English is a second language (ESL), with the vital skills needed to excel in each section of the UCAT, establishing a strong foundation for their pursuit of a medical degree and a successful career in the healthcare field.